 The Apocalypse of Peter – What is it?The Apocalypse of Peter (also known as the Revelation of Peter) is a writing alleged as authored by the apostle Peter that was written in the second century.
 It exists in three Greek manuscripts (two are incomplete) and in one Ethiopian manuscript, which differs greatly from the Greek text.

 The origin of the Apocalypse of Peter can be safely assigned to the second century due to the Muratorian Canon.
-The Muratorian Canon is the oldest known list of New Testament books from as early as AD 170 that notes the Apocalypse of Peter as one of the books not to be included.
+The Muratorian Canon is the oldest known list of New Testament books from as early as AD 170.
+It notes the Apocalypse of Peter as a book received yet about which there was disagreement as to its use for common reading.
 Since it likely quotes 4 Esdras (written about AD 100), the Apocalypse of Peter is often believed to have been written about this time.
 Its author was not the apostle Peter (who died in the 60s AD) and remains unknown.

 The book was quoted frequently in early ancient writings as well as by the church fathers.
 Due to this, some felt it was an authoritative writing, yet by the end of the second century its popularity had waned.
 However, in the fifth-century a church historian named Sozomen wrote that to his knowledge the Apocalypse of Peter was still read each year in some churches in Palestine on Good Friday.
 Of major concern is that the existing manuscripts vary greatly, indicating that the original text of this document cannot be determined with a high degree of confidence.